 ALEC is pleased to partner with Abbott and AbbVie to help support their employee relocation needs.
 We specialize in US domestic moves and expatriates inbound to the US.
-We also understand that relocating can be overwhelming, especially when opening banking accounts, establishing credit and closing on a mortgage for a new home.
+Furthermore, we also understand that relocating can be overwhelming, especially when opening banking accounts, establishing credit and closing on a mortgage for a new home.
 We can help.

 We will provide you with: